No-Regret Gaussian Process Optimization of Time-Varying Functions: Problem setting

 The learner's objective is to maximize the sum of rewards~$\sum_{t=1}^T f_t(x_t)$, or equivalently minimize the dynamic cumulative regret,

 where, $r_t$ is the instantaneous regret at step~$t \leq T$:

 The overall goal is to derive no-regret algorithms, that is algorithms that achieve a sublinear~$R_T$, for which~$\lim_{T\to\infty} R_T/T = 0$.
-In this setting, the time horizon~$T$ is not fixed a priori.
+We focus on online policies, in which the time horizon~$T$ is not fixed a priori.

-{\bf Spatial Regularity.} We first assume spatial smoothness of each function~$f_t$ by requiring membership in the Reproducing Kernel Hilbert Space (RKHS) associated with a continuous bounded kernel~$k$.
-The Reproducing Kernel Hilbert Space (RKHS) associated with kernel~$k$,~$(\mathcal{H}_k, \langle.,. \rangle_k)$ is a subset of~$L_2(\Dset)$~\cite{Scholkopf2005KernelMI} such that:
+\paragraph{Spatial Regularity.} We model each function~$f_t$ as stochastic and we model their spatial smoothness by requiring almost sure (a.s.) membership in the Reproducing Kernel Hilbert Space (RKHS) associated with a continuous bounded kernel~$k$.
+The RKHS associated with kernel~$k$,~$(\mathcal{H}_k, \langle.,. \rangle_{\mathcal{H}_k})$ is a subset of~$L_2(\Dset)$~\citep{Scholkopf2005KernelMI} such that:

 Equation \eqref{Eq:RKHSProp} is called the reproducing property.
-In this article, all results are given for the Squared Exponential (SE) kernel but can be extended to other standard kernels, such as Matérn.
-The SE kernel is defined as:
+In this article, all results are given for the Squared Exponential (SE) kernel, but can be extended to other standard kernels, such as Matérn.
+The SE kernel is defined by:

 with~$M_k^2 > 0$ scaling with the data variance and~$l > 0$ the length-scale of the kernel.
 The SE kernel is said to be bounded in the sense that,